Maternal & Child Health Indicators

 - Preterm births

 - Tobacco use during pregnancy

 Further, not all families have the same access to community supports due to ongoing cycles of disinvestment and discriminatory practices in communities of color.
 Such structural forces create barriers to services that drive outcome disparities across groups, particularly by race and ethnicity.
-For the first time, the 2021 Home Visiting Yearbook disaggregates maternal and child health indicator data from multiple national data sources by race and ethnicity at the state level to shine a light on families’ wide range of experiences.
+The 2023 Home Visiting Yearbook disaggregates maternal and child health indicator data from multiple national data sources by race and ethnicity at the state level to shine a light on families’ wide range of experiences.